shilpitha5/androidBasics/Docs/RxJava.md

 As such, RxJava offers the implementations of the abstractions to create streams of events and items that you can subscribe to, in your code and react to the data flowing through those streams.
 <br/>

+RxJava has 3 major components: Observables, Observers and Operators

 **Basic RxJava Classes**
 <br/>`Observable` - emits 0 or n items of T and terminates with complete or an error.
 <br/>`Flowable` - It acts as an Observable, and emits 0 or n items.
 It terminates with complete or an error.
 But it also supports **back pressure**, which lets you control how fast the source emits items.
 It's really handy when you're building complex systems, since a fast producer of data cannot flood the system with items waiting to be processed.